 “East York” often refers to a large area once known as a borough, equivalent to Scarborough, North York and other municipalities making up the Toronto metropolis.

-Under that name, though, Streeter is concentrating on the neighbourhoods of Old East York — the heart of the original East York community — as well as its closely linked neighbour, Broadview North.
+Under the name of East York, though, Streeter is concentrating on the neighbourhoods of Old East York — the heart of the original East York community — as well as its closely linked neighbour, Broadview North.

-Other East York communities — Leaside, Woodbine Heights, East Danforth and others — have separate coverage under their own names.
+Other communities in the former borough of East York — such as Leaside, Woodbine Heights, East Danforth and others — have separate coverage under their own names.

 The Old East York and North Broadview communities lie southeast of the Don Valley, in the crook of the valley where the north-south orientation of the valley’s river, roads and rail line turns east-west.